IanoNjuguna/IanoNjuguna/README.md

 # About Me

-:wave: Hello, I'm Iano Njuguna & my goal is to become a great software engineer.
+:wave: Hello, I'm Iano Njuguna and my goal is to become a great software engineer.

 ## Programming Languages and Tools that I have experience with